cdktf/cdktf-provider-azurerm/docs/dataAzurermCdnFrontdoorProfile.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.14.0/docs/data-sources/cdn_frontdoor_profile#id DataAzurermCdnFrontdoorProfile#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.15.0/docs/data-sources/cdn_frontdoor_profile#id DataAzurermCdnFrontdoorProfile#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `identity`<sup>Optional</sup> <a name="identity" id="@cdktf/provider-azurerm.dataAzurermCdnFrontdoorProfile.DataAzurermCdnFrontdoorProfile.Initializer.parameter.identity"></a>

+- *Type:* <a href="#@cdktf/provider-azurerm.dataAzurermCdnFrontdoorProfile.DataAzurermCdnFrontdoorProfileIdentity">DataAzurermCdnFrontdoorProfileIdentity</a>

+identity block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.15.0/docs/data-sources/cdn_frontdoor_profile#identity DataAzurermCdnFrontdoorProfile#identity}

 ---